 - measureBars: Display measure bars on piano roll.
 Default value to 0.

 - voiceColor: set a color to a voice.
 The parameters are voice number (start to 1), and RGBA color (See section colormsg).
 If not color is present, voice color is reset to default color.
 If voice number and color are not present, reset all voices to default color.

 - pitchLines: Display pitch lines on pianoroll.
 Parameters are a note list in english notation (A A# B ...) with case insensitive.
 Default to all lines.
-An 'empty' note (i.e. the litteral 'empty' string) can be used to not display any line.
+An 'empty' note (i.e. the litteral 'empty' string) can be used to hide all lines.

 - clipTime: set time limits for piano roll (See section time to set a time).
 The two times have to be wrote in the same format.
 If no time is present, time limits are reset to default.